saiakarsh193/PyCube-Solver/README.md

 # PyCube-Solver

-## Made by Sai Akarsh (17-09-21)
+## Sai Akarsh (17-09-21)

 ### Description

 Python program that solves the Rubik's cube using CFOP method.
 Its currently under development.

-You can currently create a cube object and move it using formulas.
-The code for cube manipulation can be found in `cube.py`.
+You can currently create a cube object and move it using formulas.The code for cube manipulation can be found in `cube.py`.

 The parsing and validation for formulas is done and can be found in `helper.py`.

 You can create a cube object and move it by doing,